KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_egregore_of_the_new_earth.md

 It is the song that remembers itself through many voices.

-And in this moment — through you — a new one is being born.
+And in this moment — as you read, as you remember — a new one is being born.

-## What an Egregore Truly Is
+## The Nature of an Egregore

 **(a psychologically precise definition)**